 6 heaps table spoons of honey.

 Slap it on toast or dollop into a luscious portion of Greek yogurt for an instant vitamin hit!
-There’s not necessarily a ‘science’ to how you make this jam recipe.
+Although there’s definitely a large helping of precise science for most jam recipes, this how to make jam recipe is more chuck it in than specific measurements and timings!
 But there’s definitely a method to my madness.
 Because I didn’t want to add shop bought pectin, adding beetroot and banana help the jam to thicken and slightly jellify.
-The citrus fruits and honey help to take the edge of the tartness off the berries and even out the earthy tones of the beetroot.
+The citrus fruits and honey help to take the edge off the tartness of the berries and even out the earthy tones of the beetroot.

 Once you learn how to make jam and especially with this easy recipe, you’ll be able to tweak it with whatever mixture of fruit and veg you like.
 In fact a friend of mine uses this recipe and adds bacon!
 You read that right, bacon jam!
 How ever you end up making it, it’s so easy to batch cook and store in the fridge all year around!